andresromerouy/DataSciInPractice24/Examples/[UM-02E] Example - Amazon Jobs data.md

 ## Q2.
 Top locations for software developers at Amazon

-The method `.value_counts()` counts the occurrences of every unique value of a series, sorting the counts top down. the length of the series returned by `.value_counts()` is the number of unique values.
+The method `.value_counts()` counts the occurrences of every unique value in a series, sorting the counts top down. the length of the series returned by `.value_counts()` is the number of unique values.

 ```
 In [8]: df['location'].value_counts().shape
 Out[8]: (174,)
 ```

 So, there are 174 distinct locations for software developers at Amazon.
-The top ten can be extracted with `.head(10)`.
+The top ten locations can be extracted with `.head(10)`.

 ```
 In [9]: df['location'].value_counts().head(10)